Barnacl437/number-guess-trolling/README.md

 # number-guess-trolling
-A small game I copied from a meme macro.
-You guess it right, you win.
-You guess it wrong, you lose your System32.
-This is a troll anyways, never tested.
+It's just a small game written in Python, code copied from a meme macro.
+It's all about guessing number 1 to 10, and if you lose, you may lose your System32 folder (and your beloved stuff storing inside it).
+Just for fun, however, I have never tested it.
+Do with caution, if it has enough permission, it may be destructible to your system files.